antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 - `halo`: The graphic that displays the halo effect around the main shape.
 - `label`: The text label, usually used to display the name or description of the combination.

-### Registering Combinations
+### Register Combo

-The registration method for combinations is similar to that for nodes:
+The registration method for Combo is similar to that for nodes:

 ```typescript
 import { register, ExtensionCategory } from '@antv/g6';